Darxo/Hardened/README.md

 - Change the icon of **Sapling Harvest** to that of the sapling overlay icon
 - Mention in **Professional**, that it will never roll **Dagger Group**

-### Dynamic Spawns

-- Streamline dynamic party size calculation resulting in overall smaller average party sizes during the mid game
-  - Parties will now always spawn units until they hit an `IdealSize` value that is determined through `::Hardened.util.genericGenerateIdealSize`
-  - After the `IdealSize` is hit, parties will now always upgrade units, until there is nothing more to upgrade
-- Fix Unit order in UnitBlocks not taking subparties into account
-- Add `::DynamicSpawns.Class.Party.removeSpawnable(_id, _all = true)` for removing spawnables from from a party during party generation

 ### Other Mods

 - Fix(Combat Simulator) Tactical Scenarios not starting correctly
+- Fix(Dynamic Spawns) Unit order in UnitBlocks not taking subparties into account
 - Fix(Swifter) image of active entity in the turn sequence bar vanishing on higher combat speed
 - Fix(Extra Keybinds) Log Error, during ExtraKeybinds_onQueryEntityItemSwaps